ideasonpurpose/wp-svg-lib/README.md

 Filenames will be normalized to lowercase.
 All storage keys will be lowercase.
 So `Logo.svg` will be stored under the key `logo` and `Portrait.SVG` will be stored under `portrait`.

+The **posttest** script is a workaround to remap files paths because PHPUnit writes absolute paths into its coverage files.
+Because those paths are from inside a Docker image, those paths don't exist.
+I couldn't find another workaround which let me display coverage in VS Code.

 <!-- TOOD: Fix that?
 Seems pathetic -->

 [svgo]: https://www.npmjs.com/package/svgo